| Part Three: The American Enlightenment CHAPTER H11 THE AMERICAN COLONIES |

 Nathaniel Ames, who was a household name as famous for his Almanac as Franklin

-were the “light of the Gospel.”
-(Remember, they
+and sciences” were the “light of the Gospel.”
+(Remember,

-the “arts and sciences” of modern Enlightened educational curriculums.
-Hence, an
+by the “arts and sciences” of modern Enlightened educational curriculums.

-educated Gentleman was a “man of letters” – such as a B.A. degree (Bachelor of Arts),
+Hence, an educated Gentleman was a “man of letters” – such as a B.A. degree

-Sciences tour from hence over the Appalachian Mountains to the western ocean.
+Arts and Sciences tour from hence over the Appalachian Mountains to the western

-And as they march through the vast land the wild beasts will forever cease
+ocean.
+And as they march through the vast land the wild beasts will forever

-their obscene howl and instead the stones and trees will dance together at the
+cease their obscene howl and instead the stones and trees will dance together

 Bearing gifts of philosophical fruits in order to lead mankind into Enlightened